Issue # 132 October, November, December 2023

 The Brandon Mobile Food Pantry is held on the 4th Wednesday of each month.
 The upcoming dates

+5:30.
 Please remain in your car and the food will be put in your car for you.
-Please bring boxes back from
+Please bring boxes back

-previous food pantry visits and have room for the food in your car.
+from previous visits and also have room for the food.
 Thank you.
+In case of inclement weather and

 Mobile food pantry is open to families in NE Iowa who have a need to supplement their grocery